ArrayList in Java

 - ArrayList inherits AbstractList class and implements the List interface.

-- ArrayList is initialized by the size.
+- ArrayList is initialized by size.
 However, the size is increased automatically if the collection grows or shrinks if the objects are removed from the collection.

 - Java ArrayList allows us to randomly access the list.